Find Free Snohomish County Public Records: Arrest, Probation & More

 That makes the Snohomish County District Court — which tries misdemeanor cases in the county — in charge of sentences for offenders who are allowed to serve their sentences at home, rather than in jail.

-The Probation Department of the Snohomish County District Court has several offices located throughout the county.
+Moreover, the Probation Department of the Snohomish County District Court has several offices located throughout the county.
 You can find the contact information for each office on the Snohomish County Probation Department website.

-There’s no online search tool to find out who’s on probation; the best course of action is to contact the applicable division of the Probation Department and find out if someone is currently enrolled in the program.
+Contact the applicable division of the Probation Department and find out if someone is currently enrolled in the program.

 In addition, several of the municipal courts in Snohomish County also have their own probation services.
 The following table contains the four largest jurisdictions to jumpstart your search: